gustavosbarreto/electric-webview/README.md

   - This event is fired when a page starts loading content.
 * `load_finished`
   - This event is fired when a load of the page has finished.
+* `user_activity <IDLE_TIME>`
+  - This event is fired when the user interacts with the input system through keystrokes or mouse clicks.
+The `IDLE_TIME` is the time milliseconds since last user activity.

 ## Instant WebView